2 MIN READ

 IHOP is offering endless stacks of pancakes.
 And the price?
 Pretty tasty.

-The All You Can Eat Pancakes event is happening now, but you have until Feb.
-12 to slide into a booth and place your order.
+The All You Can Eat Pancakes event just kicked off, and you have until Feb.
+11 to slide into a booth and place your order.

 We can’t guarantee your local IHOP restaurant is participating, so give ’em a ring before you show up in full hangry mode.

-(While you’re looking up the number for your nearest restaurant, why don’t you sign up for IHOP’s email club?
-You get free pancakes on your birthday.)
+And while you look up your nearest restaurant’s number, why don’t you sign up for IHOP’s email club?
+You get free pancakes on your birthday.

-A stack of five pancakes — you get to follow the stack with two more pancakes at a time on request — starts at $5.99, although some locations start their plates at $6.99.
+A stack of five pancakes — you get to follow the stack with two more pancakes at a time on request — starts at $3.99, although price and participation vary by location.

 Want more than just pancakes?
-Order a combo with two pancakes, eggs, hash browns and your choice of meat for $8 to $10, depending on location.
+Order a short stack with two pancakes, eggs, hash browns and your choice of meat.
 If you can move after eating all that, you can re-up on the pancake part of your combo.

 Trust me, IHOP is not worried about giving away too many pancakes.
 It costs approximately 4.5 cents for the chain to make one pancake.*